HimoriK/Modern-Reverse-Engineering-Docs/rant.md

 YASM is about as popular as both NASM & FASM, however the utility is more important for a general assembly language to learn.
 In general, I'd learn YASM or FASM.
 Followed by ARM if necessary.

+### Funny quotes

+'The proper answer is never to utilize these skid forums and tutorials on how to "hack games".
+You might learn a little, but you will also learn many incorrect things.
+Don't be a victim of information pollution and people trying to monetize mediocre content.

+    Learn [cpp
+    Learn Windows Internals
+    Learn how to use IDA Pro or Ghidra
+    Read RE for Beginners
+    Find some targets you want to mess with and start poking at them, learning as you go Eventually, pick up some assembly '